hgreen9/Henry-s-talent-shows/seths-talent-show.md

 # Voting For Seth's Talent Show
 Email assistance@henrygtalentshow.ml if you have any questions and send your entries to entries@henrygtalentshows.ml.
-Email enquiries@henrygtalentshows.ml to have a talent show of your own or go to https://henrygtalentshows.ml/host
+Want a talent show of your own? go to https://henrygtalentshows.ml/host
 <iframe
     width="640"
     height="480"